Dover Strait crossings: channel navigation information service (CNIS)

 Crossing the Dover Strait

-You must meet the legal requirements (COLREGS) of any channel crossing to make sure you’re not putting yourself or other people at risk.
-The strait has strong tides, sandbanks and shoals.
-Weather conditions can change quickly.
-Visibility is often poor and it can be difficult to navigate.
+The Strait has strong tides, sandbanks and shoals and weather conditions can change quickly.
+Visibility is often poor, and it can be difficult to navigate.

-Some vessels experience minor engine problems which can be sorted out quickly without CNIS getting involved.
-Others are more serious and can take longer to resolve.
+Some vessels experience minor engine problems which can be sorted out quickly without Channel VTS getting involved, other situations are more serious and can take longer to resolve.
 These situations can develop without notice and might mean that a vessel has to anchor or drift in a traffic lane of the TSS or near to the coast.

 Traffic lanes and inshore traffic zones